Showing posts with label Vote of no confidence 2019. Show all posts

 • Straight shooters are the young MPs who want a better future for PNG;

-• Whisperers are the shadowy politicians, especially the MPs who did not make their stance clear yet.
+• Whisperers are the shadowy politicians, especially the MPs who have not made their stance clear yet.

 The next two classes of MPs are a class of their own: